Bad Monkey (novel): Plot summary

-Seeking redemption with the police force, Yancy investigates further.
-He was at the same restaurant and bar as the mate from the fishing boat that found the arm, Charles Phinney, when he is shot to death.
-His distraught girlfriend Madeline admits to Yancy that a woman matching Eve's description gave him the severed arm and paid him to hook it on the tourist's fishing line.
-Investigating Stripling's medical supply company leads Yancy to a corrupt former surgeon named Gomez O'Peele who admits that Stripling was defrauding Medicare out of millions of dollars.
-Inside the Striplings' Florida vacation home, Yancy finds a hatchet and traces of blood, as well as bone splinters in the drain.
-He suspects that Eve killed her husband in the town house, then arranged for the arm to be found so he could be declared legally dead.
+Yancy witnesses Charles Phinney, the mate from the fishing boat that found the arm, being shot to death.
+Charles' distraught girlfriend Madeline admits to Yancy that a woman matching Eve's description gave him the arm and paid him to hook it on the tourist's fishing line.
+Investigating Nick's medical supply company, Yancy meets corrupt former surgeon Gomez O'Peele, who admits that Nick was defrauding Medicare out of millions of dollars.
+Inside the Striplings' vacation home, Yancy finds a hatchet and traces of blood, as well as bone splinters in the drain.
+He suspects that Eve killed her husband there, then arranged for the arm to be found so he could be declared legally dead.

-However, Yancy's boss, the Sheriff, has no interest in pursuing the case any further, and Caitlin is delighted to abandon her suspicions as soon as Eve offers her half of Nick's life insurance.
-Both of them tell Yancy to abandon his investigation, but he refuses.
-A short time later, he is ambushed in his backyard, beaten, and nearly drowned by a masked man fitting the description of the mate's killer.
-Additionally, he notices that the man is wearing an expensive Tourbillon watch that matches the one that was absent but left a print on the arm.
+Sonny has no desire to pursue the case any further, and Caitlin abandons her suspicions as soon as Eve offers her half of Nick's life insurance.
+Both tell Yancy to abandon his investigation, but he refuses.
+A short time later, Yancy is ambushed in his backyard, beaten and nearly drowned by a masked man fitting the description of the mate's killer.
+Additionally, Yancy notices that the man is wearing an expensive Tourbillon wristwatch that matches the one that left an imprint on the severed arm.
+Meanwhile, Rosa and Yancy eventually develop a relationship.

-Rosa Campesino has been assisting Yancy with his investigation, and the two of them grow closer and eventually develop a sexual relationship.
 She agrees to accompany him on an undercover trip to the island of Andros, where Eve and a mysterious male companion are developing a vacation resort.

-On Andros, Yancy finds an unexpected ally in Neville Stafford, a Bahamian fisherman whose property was sold against his wishes to the new resort development, after which he returned to his longtime family beachfront home one day to find it demolished.
+On Andros, Yancy finds an unexpected ally in Neville Stafford, a Bahamian fisherman whose property was sold against his wishes to the new development, after which his family's beachfront home was demolished.
 Neville was so desperate to stop the development that he asked a local witch, the "Dragon Queen," to put a voodoo curse on the developer, Christopher Grunion.
 Neville even parts with his only companion, a capuchin monkey named Driggs, who is traded to the Dragon Queen.
-Christopher is believed to be the mysterious boyfriend of Eve Stripling, whom Yancy has tracked via his seaplane registry as well as a record of the last phone call made by Gomez O'Peele before his death, provided by Rosa Campesino.
+Christopher is believed to be Eve's mysterious boyfriend, whom Yancy has tracked via his seaplane registry as well as a record of the last phone call Gomez made before his death, provided by Rosa.
 Both provide the name Christopher Grunion.